-One of the most elementary ways to show members that the club appreciates their dedication is by publicly recognizing members' contributions and notable accomplishments.
-For example, ensure the club posts member progress charts at every meeting.
-This serves to recognize the achievers and encourage prompt others to action.
-Or, the clubs might rather formally recognize members completing a level or achieving proficiency in a path, or earning CC, AC, CL, AL, and DTM awards in the club's newsletter and possibly with a small ceremony during a club meeting.
+One of the most fundamental ways to show members that the club appreciates their dedication is by publicly recognizing members' contributions and notable accomplishments.
+For example, ensure the club posts the Pathways Achievement Chart (item 822) at every meeting.
+This serves to recognize the achievers and prompt others to action.
+Or, the clubs might rather formally recognize members completing a level or achieving proficiency in a path, or earning CC, AC, CL, AL, and a DTM award in the club's newsletter and possibly with a small ceremony during a club meeting.